top of page

 Disadvantages

-• The jigsaw pieces are liable to move in a roller or etching press.
-Therefore it’s a method more suited to hand-burnishing.
+• The jigsaw pieces are liable to move in a roller or etching press, so this method is more suited to hand-burnishing.

 • More suited to plastic lino as traditional lino is likely to deteriorate at the edges.